 A bucket list is a list of things you want to do before you “kick the bucket.”
-It can be anything from learning how to sky dive to getting a tattoo.
-It is a little more expensive for the itchy of feet because traveling can really clean out your wallet, so you have to be circumspect when choosing where to go.
-Here is a bucket list of the top amazing places you need to visit before you die.
+It can be anything from learning how to skydive to getting a tattoo.
+It is a little more expensive for the itchy feet because traveling can really clean out your wallet, so you have to be circumspect when choosing where to go.
+Here is a bucket list of the top unique places you need to visit before you die.

-It is an island with hundreds of plant species found nowhere else including the Dragon’s Blood Tree.
-It is considered the “other” Galapagos, and Yeme is very strict about tourists, so make sure you plan well ahead.
+It is an island with hundreds of plant species found nowhere else, including the Dragon’s Blood Tree.
+It is considered the “other” Galapagos, and Yemen is very strict about tourists, so make sure you plan well ahead.

 Zion Canyon, Utah

-It is part of the Zion National Park’s awesome cliff-and-canyon landscape that includes Kolob Arch, the world’s largest natural arch, which is 310 feet across.
+It is part of the Zion National Park’s unique cliff-and-canyon landscape that includes Kolob Arch, the world’s largest natural arch, 310 feet across.

 Drake Passage, Palmer Peninsula, Antarctica